The City Sentinel

 Native American photography exhibition by Will Wilson set to open Jan.
 26 at OU »

 By Darla Shelden City Sentinel Reporter On Thursday, January 26, the Fred Jones Jr. Museum of Art will host a new exhibition titled, PHOTO/SYNTHESIS.
-The exhibition of contemporary photography by…7:12 am / No Comment / Read More »
+The exhibition of contemporary photography by…7:12 am / Comments Off on Native American photography exhibition by Will Wilson set to open Jan.
+26 at OU / Read More »

 OKCU Film Series to screen ‘The Last Metro’ on January 22 »